cbinding/rematch2/README.md

 ### Supported Languages <a class="anchor" id="languages"></a>

-The languages (currently) supported by the `rematch2` pipeline components are:
+The languages (currently) supported by the `rematch2` pipeline temporal components are:

 - German
 - English